Coyote vs. Acme: Responses

 As with the initial cancellation, TheWraps report on the film's possible final cancellation drew online criticism.
 The hashtags #ReleaseCoyoteVsAcme and #SaveCoyoteVsAcme, along with other hashtags relating to it, started trending on February 9, 2024 (the date of the article's release), and continued to trend for the following weeks.
-Eric Bauza addressed this in an improvised exchange between Bugs Bunny and Daffy Duck during his speech at the 51st Annie Awards, with him saying "I hate to be political, but release Coyote vs. Acme!" in Daffy's voice.
+Eric Bauza addressed this in an improvised exchange between Bugs Bunny and Daffy Duck during his speech at the 51st Annie Awards, with him saying "I hate to be political, but release Coyote vs. Acme!" in the latter's voice.

 Industry figures who saw Coyote vs. Acme included Phil Lord and Christopher Miller, Michael Chaves, and Daniel Scheinert.
-Lord called the film "wonderful" and "moving", and lamented that Warner Bros.' move was "anticompetitive", while Miller said he "[hoped] several studios go after it so the world can see all the good work people did."
-Writer-director BenDavid Grabinski claimed it was "the best of its kind since Who Framed Roger Rabbit", while filmmaker Brian Duffield, who gave notes on the film, compared it to the studio's own Barbie film, feeling that both "[play] with iconography in a really fun, popcorn kind of way."
-In an interview with Screen Rant on May 31, 2024, Adil El Arbi and Bilall Fallah, directors of the cancelled Batgirl film, revealed that they are both friends with Green and said, "I think that movies must be seen by the audience, and the audience must judge them."
+Lord called the film "wonderful" and "moving," and lamented that Warner Bros.' move was "anticompetitive," while Miller said he hoped "several studios go after it so the world can see all the good work people did."
+Writer-director BenDavid Grabinski claimed it was "the best of its kind since Who Framed Roger Rabbit," while filmmaker Brian Duffield, who gave notes on the film, compared it to the studio's own Barbie film, feeling that both "[play] with iconography in a really fun, popcorn kind of way."
+In an interview with Screen Rant on May 31, 2024, Adil El Arbi and Bilall Fallah, directors of the canceled Batgirl film, revealed that they are both friends with Green and said, "I think that movies must be seen by the audience, and the audience must judge them."

-In February 2024, Forte released a public statement addressed to the cast and crew after seeing the final cut of the film: "I know that a lot of you haven't gotten a chance to see our movie.
-And sadly, it's looking like you never will.
-When I first heard that our movie was getting 'deleted,' I hadn't seen it yet.
-So I was thinking what everyone else must have been thinking: this thing must be a hunk of junk.
-But then I saw it.
-And it's incredible […] Please know that all the years and years of hard work, dedication and love that you put into this movie shows in every frame.
-That's all folks."
+In February 2024, Forte released a public statement addressed to the cast and crew after seeing the final cut of the film: "I know that a lot of you haven't gotten a chance to see our movie. […] Please know that all the years and years of hard work, dedication and love that you put into this movie shows in every frame."
 In January 2025, Condor revealed the film had a "funeral screening" when news of the initial cancellation was first broken.
-In February, when asked if the film still had a chance to be released, Bauza responded, "That is the question of the year, and it's only February!
-I'm going to say yes.
-If this movie, The Day the Earth Blew Up: A Looney Tunes Movie—opening March 14th, in theaters everywhere—gets a lot of money, then we might see Coyote vs. Acme.
-Stranger things have happened!
-And if we don't, I am going to put that movie under everyone's seat as a DVD.
-No, I'm just kidding.
-I was kidding, David Zaslav.
-You didn't see that here!"